CMUSchwartzLab/TUSV-ext/README.md

 ## Running

-* tusv-ext.py
+python tusv-ext.py

-The script `tusv.py` takes as input a single directory containing one or multiple `.vcf` files.
+The script `tusv-ext.py` takes as input a single directory containing one or multiple `.vcf` files.
 Go here [https://samtools.github.io/hts-specs/VCFv4.2.pdf](https://samtools.github.io/hts-specs/VCFv4.2.pdf) for specifications on the `.vcf` format.
-Sample input can be found in `tusv/data/example/patient1/`.
-Each `.vcf` file corresponds to a patient sample and all records inside each `.vcf` file contain the structural variants and copy number segments for that sample.
-The script `multi_tusv.py` is a wrapper script of `tusv.py` and takes as input a directory where each subdirectory contains one or multiple `.vcf` files.
-Both scripts take required inputs
+Each `.vcf` file should contain SV breakpoints, CNVs and SNVs with their processed copy numbers from one sample of a patient.

+Inputs:

 * `-n` number of leaves to infer in phylogenetic tree
 * `-c` maximum copy number allowed for any breakpoint or segment on any node